Jolie Ngo

 A biography

-Born and raised in and outside of Philadelphia, she holds a BFA from the Rhode Island School of Design and an MFA from the New York State College of Ceramics at Alfred University.
-Her work has been featured in T Magazine, Elle Decor, Architectural Digest, and Galerie Magazine, among others, and is held in the collections of the Museum of Arts and Design, Everson Museum of Art, Museum of Rhode Island School of Design, and Carnegie Museum of Art.
+Born and raised in and outside of Philadelphia, Jolie Ngo holds a BFA from the Rhode Island School of Design and an MFA from Alfred University.
+She is the recipient of the Peter S. Reed Grant for Mixed Media/Sculpture (2022) and Maxwell/Hanrahan Award in Craft (2025).
+Ngo has been featured in numerous publications, including T Magazine, Elle Decor, Architectural Digest, and Galerie Magazine, among others.
+Her work has been exhibited and acquired by multiple institutions such as the Museum of Rhode Island School of Design, Carnegie Museum of Art, Everson Museum of Art, and Museum of Arts and Design, to name a few.
+Jolie Ngo currently lives and works in Santa Barbara, California.